How does the Museums For All reduced price admission program work?

 How many of your signs are restored and light up?

-There are currently nineteen working signs in the Neon Boneyard.
-Seventeen are restored while two others, the Riviera and Fitzgeralds, were received in working condition.
+There are currently twenty-four working signs in the Neon Boneyard.
+Seventeen are fully restored while two others, the Riviera and Fitzgeralds, were received in working condition.
 You can learn about which signs are in working condition on our blog!
 Sign restoration is a very involved and costly process and the electrical grid in place can only support a limited number of signs.
 Therefore, the capacity for sign restoration in the Neon Boneyard exhibition space is limited.
 The bulk of the sign collection is illuminated by ground-level spotlights.